-Certain hospital / core clinical training experience is considered mandatory preparation for the AGPT program and must be satisfactorily completed before commencing any GP placements.
+Certain hospital / core generalist training experience is considered mandatory preparation for the AGPT program and must be satisfactorily completed before commencing any GP placements.
 Each rotation should be 10-13 weeks duration (full-time equivalent) and undertaken in an accredited Australian and/or New Zealand hospital.
 (ED is an exception and requires only 8 week terms.)

 1. General medicine

 Preferably a general medicine rotation or, if unavailable, a rotation that offers broad medical experience.

 General surgery is preferred or, if unavailable, a surgical rotation that covers the principles of basic surgical care.

 A minimum 8 week term in an Emergency Department (ED).